Douglas-Machado/dway/README.md

   ### Sign up

-At the homepage, you will able to register your email and get your API key(token) to make requests to Dway API.
+At the homepage, you can see the main dashboard and the sign up link where you can register your email and get your API key(token) to make requests to Dway API.

  ## REQUEST